storybuilder-org/StoryCAD/README.md

 * [elmah.io][4]
 * [NRtfTree][5]
 * [Scrivener][6]
-* [SyncFusion][7]

-WinUI is the UI Framework for StoryCAD is [source available](https://github.com/microsoft/microsoft-ui-xaml/tree/main/src)
+WinUI is the UI Framework for StoryCAD and is [source available](https://github.com/microsoft/microsoft-ui-xaml/tree/main/src)

 Windows Community Toolkit is available under the [MIT License][14].

 elmah.io is a commercial cloud-based error logging and uptime monitor service. elmah.io graciously provides a [free subscription][15] to public repository open source projects.
 We are grateful for their support.

 NRtfTree is available under the [GNU GPL V3 License][16].
-StoryCAD has changed this software locally to allow asynchronous IO.
+StoryCAD has changed this software locally to allowasynchronous IO.

 [Scrivener][6] is a commercial writing application widely used by novelists, screenwriters, playwrights, and short fiction writers.